remp2020/remp/Composer/laravel-sso/README.md

 ## Configuration

-You can configure the connecter either via Laravel config or environment variables.
+You can configure the connector either via Laravel config or environment variables.
 Following is the list of all available configuration options:

 | Config | Environment | Default